-A Scientific Forum will be held in conjunction with the 58th General Conference - entitled Radioactive Waste: Meeting the Challenge - Science and Technology for Safe and Sustainable Solutions - in Board Room D, C-Building, 4th Floor, in the Vienna Internatonal Centre (VIC), the site of the General Conference, and will focus on radioactive waste and the science and technology available for its safe management.
+A Scientific Forum will be held in conjunction with the 58th General Conference — entitled Radioactive Waste: Meeting the Challenge – Science and Technology for Safe and Sustainable Solutions — from 23 to 24 September 2014.
 More →

-Member States and organizations wishing to take part in the exhibition to be set up as a side event to the 2014 General Conference, are kindly invited to submit their requests for space, together with the title and a short description of the concept and content of their planned exhibition, to the Infrastructure Committee as soon as possible.
+Member States and organizations wishing to set up an exhibition as part of a side event to the 2014 General Conference, are kindly invited to submit their requests for space, together with the title and a short description of the concept and content of their planned exhibition, to the Infrastructure Committee as soon as possible.
 The deadline for submissions is 13 June 2014.

 In planning their exhibition, Member States are kindly reminded that they should adhere to the Guidelines for Exhibitions in the Vienna International Centre (VIC), distributed to Permanent Missions on 29 April 2013.

 It should be noted that the specific location of each Member State's exhibition shall be assigned by the Agency on a rotational basis, as per the usual practice.
 Therefore, no specific spot can be automatically reserved by the same Member State every year.